NeuroJSON/jmesh/JMesh_specification.md

 ------------------------

 All JMesh files are JData specification compliant.
-The same as JData, it has both a text-based format based on JSON serialization and a binary-based format based on the UBJSON serialization.
-Briefly, the text-based JMesh is a valid JSON file with the extension to support concatenated JSON objects; the binary-format JMesh is a valid UBJSON with the grammar extension to support N-D array.
+The same as JData, it has both a text format based on JSON serialization and a binary format based on the UBJSON serialization scheme.

+Briefly, the text-based JMesh is a valid JSON file with the extension to support concatenated JSON objects; the binary-format JMesh is a valid UBJSON with the extended syntax to support N-D array.
 Please refer to the JData specification for the definitions.

-Nearly all supported mesh data containers (named JData nodes) can be defined using one of the two forms: an N-D array or a structure.
+Nearly all supported mesh data containers (i.e. named JData nodes) can be defined using one of the two forms: an N-D array or a structure.
 For each JMesh data keyword defined the following sections, we define the requirements on the data dimensions if one chooses the array form, and and the required and optional